jitpack/jitpack.io/BUILDING.md

 JitPack currently can build Gradle and Maven projects.
 Support for other build frameworks is coming later on.

+If the project has a pom.xml file then it will be built using Maven otherwise JitPack will look for a build.gradle file.

 ## Gradle projects

 Projects using Gradle need to have either the [maven](http://gradle.org/docs/current/userguide/maven_plugin.html) or [maven-publishing](https://gradle.org/docs/current/userguide/publishing_maven.html) plugin enabled.
 For example, if you add this line to your build file: